 WORK PROCESSES: Complimenting our flare procedures, a variety of work processes combine to effectively minimize potential flaring.
-These work processes are continually evolving and may not produce a documented record.
-They are mentioned to provide a perspective of how the refinery communicates to optimize refinery operations and minimize flaring.
+These work processes are continually evolving and may

 - System Teams: Several work groups, known as System Teams, work to minimize potential flaring by discussing volatiles (propane, butane, pentane) management and fuel balance for planned events and long-term strategy.
 In the event of unplanned events, these same teams work to minimize the magnitude and duration of flaring. - On-Shift Leadership: The Refinery Team Leader provides 24-hour coverage to integrate and manage operational events that may cause flaring.
 This position, supported by additional staff on and off-shift, provides the capability to intercept and deflect events that may otherwise cascade through process units in various parts of the plant.
 This work involves developing, coordinating and implementing plans to mitigate unexpected flaring. - Refinery Reliability and Maintenance Programs: The Shell Martinez Refinery utilizes several key work processes to keep our equipment and processes operating reliably.
 Reliable equipment and process operation minimizes flaring due to upset or unanticipated events.
 Preventative maintenance is the key technique to reduce the probability of equipment failure.